-- Discovering that your partner is a sex/porn addict is a significant trauma.
-You might read (or be told) that partners of sex/porn addicts are co-dependent.
+- Discovering that your partner is addicted to sex/porn is a significant trauma.
+You might read (or be told) that partners of someone who is addicted to sex/porn are co-dependent.
 This is an assumption sometimes made by professionals who haven’t had specialised training in sex/porn addiction and are unaware that the symptoms of trauma resulting from discovery/disclosure can mimic co-dependency traits.
 This can result in partners being victim blamed and adds to the trauma.

 - Now is a time to focus on your needs and self-care.

 - Self-harm (in the form of self-injury, alcohol/drug use, starvation, sexual risk taking) is common in partners as the anger is turned on themselves.
 This requires urgent professional support.